 The Spoon Theory for living with chronic illness

 It is over difficult for healthy people to understand the struggles that chronically ill people make to pace themselves through your day.
 Most people have enough energy to do everything that they want to do - shower, get dressed, make meals, play, go for a walk, socialize, exercise, and work.
 For many people with POTS and a variety of other chronic illnesses, this is simply not the case.
 Menial tasks may take considerable energy for those with chronic illness.
-The Spoon Theory is a great explanation of what it feels like to suffer from a debilititating chronic illness.

 For more information, check out Lindsay's blog related to decisions people with POTS and other chronic illnesses need to make when considering social situations at the holidays, but it really applies to pace of life in general.